Having a Successful Yard Sale Confessions of a Yard Sale Fanatic

 Find out if there are any restrictions your neighborhood or local government may have regarding yard sales / garage sales.
 Some areas may require a permit and have a limit on how many yardsales (or garage sales) a person is allowed to have per year or whatever.

 The more people at your sale, the better so make sure you advertise - using several different methods.
 Advertise your yardsale online for free.
 Best places to advertise are local community based websites that have free classifieds.
-Put your ad on your local Craiglist in the Garage Sale category which is under the "For Sale" section.
+Put your ad on your local Craiglist page in the Garage Sale category which is under the "For Sale" section.
 Check your local area's facebook groups on yardsales.
 In my area there is a facebook group called "Real Yardsales of Southern Maryland" where people post free ads for their upcoming real yardsale (not a virtual yardsale) and the organizer of the facebook group deletes all the ads after the weekend is over.

 With newspaper subscriptions down, sometimes it doesn't make sense to advertise in a print newspaper classifieds - unless the cost is very cheap or you can split the cost with your neighbors and have a multi-family sale.
 If you are a non-profit like a church or scouting group, sometimes newspaper will have a community calendar part of the newspaper where they will put those types of announcements at no charge.
 The day of your sale, it's nice if you happen to know what other sales are going on in your area so you can direct customers to other nearby sales.
 They will appreciate the info.